Site icon Art and Media Law

 Plagiarism is the act of using someone else’s work without giving them credit.
 Plagiarism can be a serious offense, and it can result in academic or professional sanctions.

+If you are an author or publisher, it is important to understand the basics of literary sources law.
 If you have any questions about literary sources law, you should consult with an attorney who specializes in this area.

 Exit mobile version